Skip to content

 • Is Vexillum running?

-• Is the public listener enabled?
+• Is the public API listener enabled ([public_api] enabled = true)?

 • Is the listener bound to the expected address?